 Okay, I was barely in Liverpool for a whole day.
-Even though, it feels like I managed to see and do so much.
-From seeing historical buildings, going to The Beatles Story (a dream come true!), get a taste of Liverpool’s atmosphere, do some shopping and enjoy afternoon tea.
+Even though it feels like I managed to see and do so much.
+From admiring historical buildings, going to The Beatles Story (a dream come true!), get a taste of Liverpool’s atmosphere, do some shopping and enjoy afternoon tea.

 In what other cities can you manage to do all this in just a couple of hours?

 Facts about Liverpool